 This analysis continues but there are a number of issues that we wanted to flag up at this point, along with a series of questions seeking further clarification.

-At the beginning of the consultation process we set out the criteria (https://www.transportfocus.org.uk/publication/transport-focuss-role-in-assessing-major-changes-to-ticket-office-opening-hours/) we will use when assessing proposals.
+At the beginning of the consultation process we set out the criteria we will use when assessing proposals.
 We have grouped these issues and questions under the main headings in our criteria.